htvekov/controllerx/docs/examples/Sonos display.md

 All it takes is an ESP8266 with ESPHome software, an appropriate display, a handfull of HA sensors and you’re all set to go 🚀 ESPHome is a system framework for ESP8266 units that has support for several I2C OLED/E-ink display types and numerous sensors, has direct HA integration via add-on and easy, yet powerful YAML configuration.
 Read more about ESPHome and how to set it up in HA here: https://esphome.io/

 ### Hardware:
 I initially used the simple and inexpensive (less than 2 US$ ) SSD1306 0,96" OLED display for this build.
 Resolution is only 128x64.
 But still enough, when using several pages to be displayed continously.
 The SSD1306 has a 'big brother' in the SSD1309 display.
-This display has identical resolution, is priced at some 14 US$, can use same drivers/library as SSD1306 but is much, much larger at 2,42".
+This display has identical resolution as SSD1306, is priced at some 14 US$, can use same drivers/library as SSD1306 but is much, much larger at 2,42".
 I really like this good sized and simple I2C display and ended up using this display in the final build, as it's much easier to read from a distance 🙂
 **Revised v1.1
 Not done yet !!
 Opdater font - 6 nye symboler (Wifi, alarm, album + 3 x højttaler)